RasaHQ/rasa/docs/python.rst

     interpreter.parse(u"The text I want to understand")

-which returns the same ``dict`` as the HTTP api would (without emulation).
+which returns the same data as the ``/parse`` endpoint of the :ref:`section_http`_.

 If multiple models are created, it is reasonable to share components between the different models.
 E.g. the ``'nlp_spacy'`` component, which is used by every pipeline that wants to have access to the spacy word vectors, can be cached to avoid storing the large word vectors more than once in main memory.
 To use the caching, a ``ComponentBuilder`` should be passed when loading and training models.

-Here is a short example on how to create a component builder, that can be reused to train and run multiple models, to train a model:
+Here is a short example on how to create a component builder, which can be reused to train and run multiple models.
+To train a model:

 .. testcode::